mjrcodin/aero/README.md

 7. Use `npm start` to run the project

 ## Unit Testing
-Tests are setup to use Mocha with the Chai assertion library.
+Tests are setupp to use Mocha with the Chai assertion library.
 Tests are located in the ./test directory.
 ```bash
 #run mocha tests in ./test directory
 $ npm test